Mississippi

 Last Updated: July 2018

-The state has complete streets legislation in place, but has not otherwise pursued policies to encourage efficient transportation system development.
+The state has some general freight plan goals related to reducing GHG emissions, but has not otherwise pursued policies to encourage efficient transportation system development.

 Transportation and Land Use Integration: No policy in place or proposed.